gh0stintheshe11/Rust-2D-Game-Engine/docs/lua_scripting.md

 - Only an `update` hook exists — no `init`, no collision callbacks (poll `get_colliding_entities` instead), no `on_destroy`.
 - No audio bindings (scripts can't play sounds yet) and only one input binding.
-- Delta time is a fixed `1/target_fps` — not measured wall-clock time.
+- Delta time is the real measured frame time (clamped to 0.25s); physics advances on a fixed timestep independently of the display refresh rate.
 - `script_state` is shared by all scripts; key collisions are the script author's problem.
 - `create_physical_entity` ignores its x/y/z arguments (the demo works around this by setting attributes from Lua).